What Made Jacqueline Kennedy A Style Icon?

-Jackie is an Oscar-tipped film-biography, staring Natalie Portman as Jacqueline Bouvier Kennedy.
+Jackie is an Oscar-tipped film-biography, starring Natalie Portman as Jacqueline Bouvier Kennedy.
 The movie is an intimate portrait of one of the most tragic moments in American History, the assassination of John F. Kennedy.
-We see through Jackie’s eyes the struggles during, and after the event to maintain her dignity and composure, and to maintain the legacy of “Camelot” Jackie and John created.
+We see through Jackie’s eyes the struggles during, and after the event to maintain her dignity and composure and to maintain the legacy of “Camelot” Jackie and John created.

-A movie well worth seeing, especially to see Natalie Portman’s role as Jackie.
-Anyway, this inspired me to write an article for you on Jackie’s style, as she was, and still is a style icon today.
+The movie is well worth seeing, especially to see Natalie Portman’s role as Jackie.
+Anyway, this inspired me to write an article for you on Jackie’s style, as she was and still is a style icon today.

-We all loved Michelle Obama’s style, but if there was ever a more stylish and iconic first lady, it was Jacqueline Kennedy Onnassis, who’s style was emulated in magazines and retailers across the country.
-Jacqueline had a fascination on French couture, with her favorite designers being Coco Chanel, Christian Dior, and Hurbert de Givenchy, before discovering an American designer, Oleg Cassini, who created many of her signature styles, influencing women all around the world.
+We all loved Michelle Obama’s style, but if there was ever a more stylish and iconic first lady, it was Jacqueline Kennedy Onassis, who’s style was emulated in magazines and retailers across the country.
+Jacqueline had a fascination on French couture, with her favourite designers being Coco Chanel, Christian Dior, and Hubert de Givenchy, before discovering an American designer, Oleg Cassini, who created many of her signature styles, influencing women all around the world.

 Jacqueline always looked impeccable.
 Whatever the occasion, she knew instinctively what to wear.
-Her taste was unerring; her judgment, infallible.
+Her taste was impeccable; her judgment, infallible.
 In fact, she exuded effortless style.